Webflow Hosting: Pros and Cons

 Should you ditch your current setup for Webflow?
 Will the hosting handle growth?
 Is it worth the higher monthly cost?

-In this guide, we unpack how Webflow hosting works, what you’re paying for, where it shines, and where it doesn’t.
-Whether launching your first site or managing a redesign, this will help you determine if Webflow is the right home for your brand online.
+In this guide, we unpack how Webflow hosting works, what you're paying for, where it shines, and where it doesn't.
+Whether you're launching your first site or managing a redesign, this will help you determine if Webflow is the right home for your brand online.

 When you build your website on Webflow, hosting isn't an afterthought.
 It's already part of the platform.
 This means the moment you hit publish, your site goes live on a fast, secure, globally distributed network.